Articles & Papers

 Jason R. C. Patterson.
 Technical proposal, Lighterra, Apr 2012

 Proposal to add a simple new highsrc attribute to the good old HTML <img> tag to support high-DPI "retina" images, including a JavaScript polyfill.
+The W3C/WHATWG's final chosen solution, srcset, was quite similar to highsrc – an attribute to the <img> tag, rather than a whole new tag like <picture> and other proposals.

 Video Encoding Settings for H.264 Excellence